HEP-FCC/FCCeePhysicsPerformance/case-studies/flavour/VertexExamples/README.md

 #### Bs2DsK

 The first part, that reconstructs the decay vertex of the Ds, is very similar to what is done for Bs2JpsiPhi.
 The second part is the reconstruction of the Bs decay vertex.
-This is still work in progress.
+The latter is still work in progress.